Written by Maggie Sabin, Primary Teacher, Amsterdam International Community School

 Really focus on real world issues that garner an emotional connection with your students.
-Authentic Learning is about making learning meaningful and what better way to do so than to focus on your students and things that directly impact them?
+Authentic Learning is about making learning meaningful and what better way to do so than to focus on your students and things that directly impact them or ignite passion in them?
 Find books, films, or pictures of children facing challenges or have students share problems they may know about or have faced themselves.
-Once students become emotionally invested in their learning then that’s when the learning sticks and continues to grow as they do.
+Once students become emotionally invested in their learning that’s when the learning sticks and continues to grow as they do.

 Your Journey Towards Authentic Learning

 At this point you may be asking yourself “how do I apply this to my classroom?
 How do I make learning meaningful and authentic?”
 It all may seem a bit overwhelming and complicated, but I promise it is a lot simpler than you may think.

 - What does each student enjoy doing?
 Reading?
 Making?
 Watching?
 Eating?
 What beliefs do my students have?

 The answers to these questions can be found by talking to your students.
 Observe them during play.
 Ask them these questions!
 Once you have the answers, it is easy to start bringing in material or lessons that make a connection with your students.